Death of Sha-Asia Washington: Death

 Sha-Asia Washington was a paraprofessional at a charter school in Brooklyn.
 She went to Woodhull Medical Center on July 2, 2020, for a routine stress test.
-Washington was a few days past her due date and her blood pressure was high.
-The hospital administered Pitocin to induce uterine contractions.
+Washington was a few days past her due date and her blood pressure was high (high blood pressure during pregnancy can be a sign of pre-eclampsia), so after a period of observation, the hospital administered Pitocin to induce labor.
 A subsequent investigation by the New York Heath State Board found that anesthesiologist Dmitry Anatolevich Shelchkov improperly administered an epidural.
 They alleged that Shelchkov incorrectly inserted Washington's epidural catheter, and had failed to wait the correct amount of time between administering the test epidural dose, and the anesthetic medication.
 The investigation found Shelchkov had also failed to keep adequate notes, having failed to note the anesthetics used on Washington.
-Washington went into cardiac arrest, at which point the doctors performed an emergency Caesarean section, though the baby named Khloe was healthy.
-After 45 minutes of cardiopulmonary resuscitation, Washington was pronounced dead.
+Washington went into cardiac arrest, at which point the doctors performed an emergency Caesarean section.
+Washington's baby was delivered safely and in good health, but after 45 minutes of cardiopulmonary resuscitation, Washington was pronounced dead.

 Shelchkov lost his medical license in late 2021.
 The investigation into his actions found that he had lied about the depth he had inserted Washington's epidural catheter.
 In a December 2020 interview with the Office of Professional Medical Conduct, Shelchkov falsely reported that he did not administer additional anesthetic to Washington following the epidural test dose.